UNDERSTANDING ELECTRICITY DISCONNECTION RULES IN TEXAS

 If you are continuously finding that you are unable to pay your electricity bill on time or have trouble budgeting for the amount of electricity you use each month, you may want to consider switching to a prepaid Texas electricity plan.
-These pay-as-you-go plans only allow you to use as much electricity as you have already paid for, and you will get constant alerts for how much electricity you use on a daily basis, and how much you have left to use before you need to add funds to your balance.
+These pay-as-you-go plans, like those offered via Payless Power, only allow you to use as much electricity as you have already paid for.
+At your request, you can receive daily text or email alerts for how much electricity you use and how much you have left to use before you need to add funds to your balance.

 Additionally, these plans often do not require a deposit up front, allowing you to get electricity as soon as you need it, with no barrier to entry.
 When customers have the opportunity to pay in predetermined increments, they can be mindful of their energy use, ultimately resulting in reducing the total cost of electricity and the risk of disconnection.

 Prepaid electric companies provide alerts of your use and low-balance warnings one to seven days before your balance drops below $0.
 Because you’re getting frequent alerts, the notice before disconnection is not 10 days like traditional postpaid plans.
 Most prepaid electric companies provide a simple path to reconnect service within only a few hours during weekdays, without hidden fees (each prepaid utility company’s set fees are outlined in their plans).
 The balance required to reconnect applies toward future electricity use on these prepaid plans.

 –Reliant: The customer must pay the overdue payment and bring the account balance to at least $30.
 Reconnections only happen Mondays-Fridays (excluding holidays).